SimonWaldherr/parseTime.js/readme.md

 ## version

+* 0.2.9) auto deploy to npm via travis and add example to readme
 * 0.2.8) make it node compatible and add CI tests
 * 0.2.7) language changes
 * 0.2.6) bugfixes and minor improvements